WordPress/blueprints/docs/contributing.md

 To add a Blueprint to this repository, submit it as a Pull Request to this repository.

-Your Pull Request must contain a single, new directory created in the `v1-examples` with a `blueprint.json` file in it.
+Your Pull Request must contain a single `blueprint.json` file under a path `blueprints/your-blueprint-name/blueprint.json`.

 All static files (WXR, ZIP, JPG etc.) referenced by the Blueprint must be included in the submitted directory in your Pull Request and referenced via the `raw.githubusercontent.com` domain.